sunshine-tech/VietnamProvinces/README.rst

 Loading wards this way is far more faster than the JSON option.

 They are made as ``Enum``, so that library user can take advantage of auto-complete feature of IDE/code editors in development.
-It prevents mistake due to typing wrong variable.
+It prevents typo mistake.

 The Ward Enum has two variants: